-As the first public School of Pharmacy and Pharmaceutical Sciences (SPPS) in New York State, the University at Buffalo (UB) offers top-ranked programs with an international reputation for scholarly excellence and curricular innovation all at an unmatched value.
-We are excited to connect with our prehealth and transfer colleagues across the SUNY and CUNY systems, as your students already are aware of the quality of a New York public education.
+As the first public School of Pharmacy and Pharmaceutical Sciences in New York State, the University at Buffalo (UB) offers top-ranked programs with an international reputation for scholarly excellence and curricular innovation all at an unmatched value.
+We are excited to connect with our pre-health and transfer colleagues across the SUNY and CUNY systems.

-UB SPPS is available to host your group on campus for an information session and tour of our facilities, or we can come to you.
+We are available to host your group on campus for an information session and tour of our facilities, or we can come to you.
 If you have a prehealth club or course, we would be honored to connect with the appropriate coordinators.
-Consider initiating an affiliation agreement with us, to establish a clear pipeline for your intended Pharmacy students with our prestigious program.
+Consider initiating an affiliation agreement with us, to establish a clear pipeline for your intended pharmacy students with our prestigious program.